DonNguyen123/Standard-Engineering-Formulation-GUI/README.md

 ![alt text](https://github.com/DonNguyen123/Don-Public-Projects/blob/c1e5b103b85ca60a65a87580e0be3471e3f2a11a/Example%20Images/See_Result.png)

-If you wish to manipulate the exe file directly, please download and unzip "SEF App Version A.zip".
 If you wish to have the raw python libaries in one place to use without the GUI, please use "SEF Code Libary".
 Use code at your own risk.